Buyer - beware

 - raise the puppies in their home with lots of human contact and handling

-- permit (encourage) you to meet the mother and other puppies (sometimes the father is also available, but breeders often look outside their own line of dogs for the best sire - so the sire may not be accessible).
-The breeder will however be able to tell you about the temperament and history of the sire.
+- permit (encourage) you to meet the mother and other puppies.
+The sire may not be available on site as breeders often look outside their own line of dogs for the best sire.
+The breeder will however be able to tell you about the temperament, health and history of the sire.

-- pick the puppy for you - she has 10-12 weeks to learn everything about these puppies and is in the best position to know which one will be the best fit for you and your family
+- pick the puppy for you - she has 10-12 weeks to learn everything about these puppies and is in the best position to know which one will be the best fit for you and your family.
+This does not mean that she will not take your preferences into consideration, but it does mean that the final decision will be at the discretion of the breeder.
+She will be prepared to discuss the reasons for her choice with you.

 - ask you many questions before agreeing to sell you a puppy - after all she is entrusting you with not only a big investment of time and money, but a labour of love.
 Expect to be asked about your plans for the dog, your lifestyle, your resources, your home and yard etc. Expect to be quizzed on your knowledge of the breed and its characteristic temperament, adult size, health issues etc. She will want to know you have been diligent in learning about the breed before committing a dog to your care.

-- have the puppies CKC registered (please note that the papers may not be available at the time of sale, but you should have a written commitment that such papers will be forthcoming when available)
+- have the puppies CKC registered (please note that the papers may not be available at the time of sale, but you should have a written commitment that such papers will be forthcoming when available).
+Puppies are often not registered until the breeder is certain the placement is working well as changing owners on papers is costly.
+You must receive registration by the time the puppy is 6 months old.

 - have the puppies microchipped or tattooed before they leave her care